netconstructor/geocat-1/docs/eng/users/source/admin/user-self-registration/index.rst

 Notice that the user has requested an 'Editor' profile.
 As a result an email will be sent to the Email address nominated in the Feedback section of the 'System Adminstration' menu which looks something like the following:

+Notice also that the user has been aded to the built-in user group 'GUEST'.
+This is a security restriction.
+An administrator/user-administrator can add the user to other groups if that is required later.

+If you want to change the content of this email, you should modify INSTALL_DIR/web/geonetwork/xsl/registration-pwd-email.xsl.

 ::

 	Dear Admin,